Withdrawal Policy & Procedures

 Consequences of Outstanding Repayment Obligation

-CSU, Sacramento does not have the authority to waive or write off the repayment requirement regardless of the reason for the withdrawal, including extenuating circumstances such as illness, accident, or grievous personal loss.
+Sacramento State does not have the authority to waive or write off the repayment requirement regardless of the reason for the withdrawal, including extenuating circumstances such as illness, accident, or grievous personal loss.

 A student who fails to return the unearned Federal Financial Aid funds will be referred to the U.S. Department of Education for collection and the University may withhold permission to register, to use facilities, or render services.
 Until the repayment issue is resolved, the student’s Free Application for Federal Student Aid (FAFSA) record will be “flagged” every time a student files for aid.
 A student in repayment is ineligible for Financial Aid at any other institution in the nation until it can be verified the student is in repayment.
 In addition to referral to the U.S. Department of Education, failure to pay this debt by the due date may also result in an offset of your state income tax refund, and/or referral to a third-party collection agency.

-Students needing to withdraw begin the process by filling out the University Withdrawal form, available in the Office of the Registrar located in Lassen Hall.
+Students needing to withdraw, begin the process by filling out the University Withdrawal form.
 For more information on the Withdrawal process, visit the Office of the Registrar website.